 B i o g r a p h y

-Charlotte has performed in a wide variety of opera productions, including as one of the ragazzi soloists in the Royal Opera House’s acclaimed performances of Donizetti’s Linda Di Chamounix, recorded and released by Opera Rara.
-Other roles include the Countess in Mozart's The Marriage of Figaro (RCS), Eva in Wagner's Die Meistersinger von Nürnberg (Fulham Opera), the title role in Hindemith's Sancta Susanna (Piggots), mother in Humperdinck's Hansel & Gretel (RNCM), Noémie (ugly step sister) in Massenet's Cendrillon (RNCM), La Baronne de Gondremarck in Offenbach's La Vie Parisienne (RNCM), Helena in Britten’s A Midsummer Night’s Dream (Trinity Laban), understudying the title role in Donizetti’s Lucia di Lammermoor (Winslow Hall), Donna Anna in Mozart’s Don Giovanni (Holbourne Opera), Vitellia in Mozart’s La Clemenza di Tito (Trinity Laban), Maria Bertram in Jonathan Dove’s Mansfield Park (Hampstead Garden Opera), both Filicitas and Dincocrates in Nick Bicat’s staged oratorio Perpetua (Cantata Dramatica) and Gaspara Stampa in Caroline Heslop’s chamber opera Stratiami Amor (Blackheath Halls).
+Previous fully staged roles include Freia in Das Rheingold (Regents Opera), Seigrune in Wagner's Die Walküre (Edinburgh Players Opera Group), The Female Chorus (narrator) in Britten's The Rape of Lucretia, the Countess in Mozart's The Marriage of Figaro (RCS), Eva in Wagner's Die Meistersinger von Nürnberg (Fulham Opera), the Stewardess in Jonathan Dove's Flight (RCS), Bessie Throckmorton in Edward German's Merrie England (concert performance with Sandbach Choral Society), the title role in Hindemith's Sancta Susanna (Piggots), mother in Humperdinck's Hansel & Gretel (RNCM), Noémie (ugly step sister) in Massenet's Cendrillon (RNCM), La Baronne de Gondremarck in Offenbach's La Vie Parisienne (RNCM), Helena in Britten’s A Midsummer Night’s Dream (Trinity Laban), Donna Anna in Mozart’s Don Giovanni (Holbourne Opera), Maria Bertram in Jonathan Dove’s Mansfield Park (Hampstead Garden Opera), and both Filicitas and Dincocrates in Nick Bicat’s staged oratorio Perpetua (Cantata Dramatica).

-Contemporary opera is one of Charlotte's main focuses, combined with a strong interest in physical theatre, puppetry and movement.
-She has recently worked on two large multi-disciplinary projects: an Arts Council funded opera exploration with The Puppet Centre and Central School of Speech and Drama as part of their Puppetry in Opera symposium and a ‘Singing Through Puppets’ workshop series for a new production of A Midsummer Night’s Dream with chamber ensemble Chroma.
+Physical theatre and acting are an important part of Charlotte's life.
+During her undergraduate degree, she played the role of a chorister for two seasons in the National Theatre's sell-out Olivier stage production of Coram Boy, directed by Melly Still with music by Adrian Sutton.
+She has also studied acting formally, taking a course at the London School of Film Media and Performance, where she was awarded a full scholarship (Kevin Spacey Foundation Scholarship) and won the Silver Medal Award.
+She has also worked on two large scale multi-disciplinary projects: an Arts Council funded opera explorations with The Puppet Centre and Central School of Speech and Drama as part of their Puppetry in Opera symposium and a ‘Singing Through Puppets’ workshop series for a new production of A Midsummer Night’s Dream with chamber ensemble Chroma.

 Following the success of her performance of Caitlin Rowley’s solo opera Breadcrumbs at the Tête-à-Tête Festival (King’s Place) in summer 2014 (in the presence of Jane Manning who helped develop the work), Charlotte and Caitlin are currently devising an extension of the work for future performance.